bcgov/nr-spar/README.md

 - React Progressive Web Application
   - TypeScript
+  - Context API
-  - Redux
+  - React Testing Library
-  - Styled Components
+  - Jest
-  - Jest and Cypress
+  - Cypress
 - Lint
   - Airbnb ESLint
 - Tools
   - Docker
   - Microsoft Visual Studio Code
+- Styling
+  - Carbon Design System
+- Authentication
+  - Keycloak

 # Getting started

 Once you have cloned this repository, you can get the app running by typing `yarn install` and then `yarn start` from the project root directory.
 Then head to http://localhost:3000.

+Be aware of the required environment variables:

+- REACT_APP_SERVER_URL
+- REACT_APP_NRFESAMPLEAPP_VERSION
+- REACT_APP_KC_URL
+- REACT_APP_KC_REALM
+- REACT_APP_KC_CLIENT_ID

 To run the unit tests all you need is `yarn test`.
 For end-to-end test you need to run `yarn cypress run` to run on console or `yarn cypress open` to use the Cypress IDE.